DimGj/MiniJava-Parser-and-Semantic-Analyzer/project2/readMe.txt

 Note: The program supports one test file per run (sorry for extra grading time).
 Please run the command separately for each file, i also have all the tests that were used for check in 'tests' folder.
+Compilation and tests have been done on WSL and Windows.

 KNOWN WARNINGS